Campbell-Muscle-Lab/PyMyoVent/docs/pages/instruction_files/instruction_files.md

     "reference_hs_length":[1100,"nm"],
 ````
 - `"half_sarcomere":` MyoSim parameters block.
-    - `"max_rate":` The maximum constant rate for the MyoSim fluxes.
+    - `"max_rate":` A float defining the maximum rate considered in the simulations.
+Rate values above this will be limited to max_rate.
     - `"temperature":` The tempreture.
     - `"cb_number_density":` The density of myosin heads (Number of myosin heads in a unit cross-section area of half-sarcomeres).
     - `"initial_hs_length":` Initial length for the half-sarcomeres.